apache/echarts-doc/en/option/component/axis-common.md

 It defaults to adopt strategic interval to show the labels in case labels repeat, which could be set as 0 to compulsorily display all the labels.

-The interval data not only could be presented by numerical value, but also could be controled through callback function.The format of callback function is shown as follow：
+The interval data not only could be presented by numerical value, but also could be controled through callback function.The format of callback function is shown as follow:
 ```js
 (index:number, value: string) => boolean
 ```